7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is designed to be tough, which means it won’t fall apart in water, causing possible blockages in your pipes.
+Dental floss is created to be strong so it won’t fall apart in water, leading to possible blockages in your pipes.

 7. Paper towels

-As opposed to toilet paper papers have a stronger weave that means they are less likely to deteriorate rapidly once they are wet, which means they won’t easily cause blockages.
+As opposed to toilet paper papers have a stronger weave which means they are less likely to deteriorate quickly once wet, which means they won’t quickly cause blockages.

-The bottom line is that flushing any of the seven items will ultimately lead to blocked drains as well as damaged pipes in your plumbing system which can result in an unexpected price to you.
-Stay mindful of what you pour down your toilet.
+The bottom line is that flushing any of the seven items could result in blocked drains as well as damaged pipes within your home’s plumbing system that will result in a significant cost to you.
+Stay mindful of what you send down the toilet.

 | Item | Reason for not Flushing |